lavi324/nginx-ingress-controller-setup/README.md

 Create 3 Docker hub repositories (frontend (test), backend and frontend Helm chart).
 Build and Push the Docker images.
 Create Kubernetes files with the new Docker images and apply.
-Search for the pods services external IP's and see that every thing is working (the frontend web page, the backand REST API and the Mogno DB collection.
+Search for the pods services external IP's and see that the MERN codes are working (the frontend web page, the backand REST API and the Mogno DB collection.
 Now you can see that the app codes are working properly and can start to add more automation infrastructures.
 Create a Helm directory with the Chart.yaml and the frontend app kubernetes file.
 Add the Jenkinsfile (CI pipeline).